 Maryland Science Center

 We walked to the Science Center from our hotel in Harbor East (a little over a mile around the scenic harbor).
 A Water Taxi is also available to take you to different spots along the harbor and has a stop in front of the center.
-Parking can be validated at the following garages: Royal Sonesta Harbor Court Garage, Gallery Garage, and Arrow Parking Garage.
+Parking can be validated at the following garages: Royal Sonesta Harbor Court Garage, 414 Light Street Parking, and Arrow Parking Garage.

 Most of the Maryland Science Center is wheelchair and stroller accessible, though strollers are not permitted in the theaters.
 We left ours in the Coat Room on the first floor.